amiralih/MembraneAnalysis.jl/paper.md

 - Bending modulus of the membrane via multiple fluctuation-based approaches
 - Area expansion modulus of the membrane
-- Relative spontanous curvature of the lipid species
+- Relative spontaneous curvature of the lipid species
 - Neutral surface of the membrane
 - Relative thickness preference of the lipid species